SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/exercises-complex-conditions/exercises-complex-conditions.md

-## Exercises: complex conditions
+## Exercises: More Complex Conditions

-Now let's exercise the work with complex conditions.
+Now let's exercise our training with complex conditions.
 Let's solve a few practical tasks.